 What are non-commodity costs?

-In 2011 non-commodity costs accounted for about 36% of energy prices.
-In 2021 this has risen to 64% and is predicted to reach 70% to 80% over the next decade.
+In 2011, non-commodity costs accounted for around 36% of energy prices.
+In 2022 this has already risen to around 70% and is predicted to reach 80% over the next decade and continue to ascend.

 Transmission and distribution costs

 Each supplier incurs expenses to run and maintain the power network.
-These vary from provider to provider and depend largely on the type of power plant.
-For example, solar and wind generators are less consistent than gas or nuclear power.
+These vary from provider to provider, and largely depend on the type of power plant.
+For example, solar and wind generators are less consistent in output, as compared with gas or nuclear power.
 With a move towards renewable energy, the cost of balancing the system is likely to increase.
 The main expenses are:

 Government levy and taxes